What to Know

 When you visit the USS Arizona Memorial or walk on the deck of the USS Missouri, you’re walking through living history.
 The oil that still rises from the USS Arizona and the scratch marks from bullets still visible on buildings remind us that this history isn’t really so long ago.

 Whether you want to pay your respects, learn about World War II, or understand more about American history, a visit to Pearl Harbor is worth your time.
-The memorials, museums, and active military base work together to tell an important story that we should never forget.
+Visitors from all over the world journey to this historic site to commemorate the fateful day of December 7, 1941, and remember the fallen comrades who sacrificed their lives.

 About This Guide: This article is regularly updated with current visitor information and historical details from the National Park Service and Naval History and Heritage Command.
 While Pearl Harbor’s story spans many perspectives, we focus on verified historical facts and current visitor information to help you plan your visit.